Wonchan-Kim/Obsidian_CS/School/CMPT403/CMPT403 ASGN1                301449586                                    Wonchan Kim.md

 ![[Pasted image 20250922154645.png]]
 While the login is only denied by checking the check_failed flag, it is located under the username input.
 By changing the check_failed flag in to 0 using buffer overflow, it is possible to login to the system.
-Since uname_len is 16bytes enter 17bytes total with 0(null byte) at the end.

-WCK51234123412340 would be my username to login.
+WCK5123412341234 would be my username to login, as null character then will be stored in the check_failed.
 Password here is irrelevant.

 Q2.
 Canary is used